ljep42/AI-ML/README.md

 # AI-ML
 These are all my files related to Artifical Intelligence, Machine Learning and Data Science.
 Some are neural networks from scratch and others use the [Sklearn](https://scikit-learn.org/stable/) library.

+NOTE: I'm just beginning learning all the tools and analytical methods so much of it is just practice.
+Newer files should be more in depth.

 Languages Used in Repo: